robinscholz/better-rest/README.md

 > **WARNING**: Do not use this setting for production environments!

 ### Settings
 The plugin converts _kirbytags_ to HTML and adds a `srcset` to images by default.
 Additionally it is able to convert _markdown_ to HTML.
 To turn off either option set it to `false`.
+You can also enforce a specific language in setting its language code.

 All settings need to be prefixed with `robinscholz.better-rest.`!